SwissDataScienceCenter/renku/docs/developer/resource_manager_service.rst

 Token encapsulation consists of first asking for authorization on all sub-resources, then encapsulate all authorization tokens into the main authorization call on the Resource Manager.
-The tokens are simply passed around in the :code:`service_claims` field and will come back intact in the :code:`https://rm.datascience.ch/service_claims` claim.
+The tokens are simply passed around in the ``service_claims`` field and will come back intact in the :code:`https://rm.datascience.ch/service_claims` claim.

 Example: